whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-26-Popsugar-Must-Have-Last-Chance-Deals-Sale-Coupon.md

 <br>

 <p>If you're interested in getting this deal, <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">click here to purchase</a>, or visit their website <a href="https://musthave.popsugar.com/p/monthly-subscription?utm_source=link&utm_medium=confirmation-page&utm_campaign=referral&utm_content=u:16301514" target="_blank">www.musthave.popsugar.com</a> for more info.
-But hurry, this deal only lasts till tomorrow Dec 18th, so I suggest getting one before it's either gone or the deal ends!</p>
+But hurry, this deal only lasts while there's supply, once they sell out, they're gone forever!</p>

 <p>And don't forget to use <a href="http://www.ebates.com/rf.do?referrerid=nFbj2DqrCN%2BpB5AWKzmAFQ%3D%3D&eeid=30337" target="_blank">EBATES</a> to get 3% cashback on your purchase at Popsugar, I always use them and get money back!</p>